juandesi/mqtt-connector/docs/operations/publish.md

 # Publish

-This operation as the name implies, **publishes** or sends a message to an MQTT broker and returns immediately to the flow without returning anything after passing the request to an async client.
-If publish operation is not successful, it will throw a mule error.
+This operation as the name implies, **publishes** or sends a message to a MQTT broker and returns immediately to the flow without returning anything after passing the request to an async client.
+If the publish operation is not successful, it will throw a mule error.

 Messages are published with a `topic`.
 The MQTT broker needs the `topic` to route the message to subscribers.
 Hence the `topic` is mandatory for a publish message (it is the only required property).

-This operation accepts both MQTT5 and MQTT3 configurations, the example below works for both MQTT5 and MQTT3.
-For specific features the documentation below the example describes the behavior for each version of the protocol, choose the one that fits for your project.
+This operation accepts MQTT5 and MQTT3 configurations; the example below works for both of them.
+For specific features the documentation below the example describes the behavior for each version of the protocol; choose the one that fits in your project.

   {% capture tab_content %}